Updated: Jan 24

 What Are The Different Leash Types

-Straight or Surf Leashes - typically 8' or more in length with various cuff options, both ankle and calf, now normally used just for surfing.
+Straight or Surf Leashes - typically 8' or more in length with various cuff options, both ankle and knee, now normally used just for surfing.
 They have a straight cord to allow the board to move far enough away from you in a wipeout.
 Not recommended for moving water.
-Often with beginner packages and should be replaced by a coiled leash for flatwater paddling.
+Often with beginner packages and should be replaced by a coiled leash for flatwater paddling immediately.

 Coiled Leashes - usually 8 or 10' in length with a coiled cord and various cuff options, most typically ankle or knee cuffs.
 Recommended for flatwater and ocean paddling or on slow-moving rivers when used without a quick release system.
 The coiled leash should sit on your board, reducing the possibility of dragging in the water or catching objects.